ushmm/atrocity-prevention-data/README.md

 ## Strength of evidence

-In the longer description of the project methodology, we describe the modified "vote counting" procedure that we used to assess evidence about atrocity prevention tools and the contextual and design factors that are associated with their effectiveness.
-We also calculated the vote count for the evidence about the overall effects of each tool.
+In the [longer description](https://www.ushmm.org/genocide-prevention/simon-skjodt-center/work/lessons-learned/methodology) of the project methodology on the Simon-Skjodt Center's project site, we describe the modified "vote counting" procedure that we used to assess evidence about the effects of atrocity prevention tools and the contextual and design factors that are associated with their effectiveness.

 ```{r message = FALSE, warning = FALSE}